javiearth/git-course/git-course.md

 Let's make an intended error in our recipes.md file by deleting everything regarding having onions in the recipe (yes, that's actually an error and I don't care about what you think).

-So, this are the lines to remove from recipes.md.
+So, these are the lines to remove from recipes.md.
 Save the file after that.
 ```
 - Half of an onion
 4. Chop the half of an onion and add it to the potatoes.
 Move the mix from while to while.